Take a multicultural tour of Singapore and learn more about Chinese, Malay, Indian, Eurasian and Peranakan cultures in Singapore.

 Where: Sri Veeramakaliamman Temple, 141 Serangoon Road, Singapore 218042

 Where to shop

-Do the kiddos need to dress up for Racial Harmony Day?
-Drop by Mustafa Centre for a little bit of everything.
+Do the kiddos want clothes of a multicultural variety?
+Drop by four-storey shopping haven Mustafa Centre for a little bit of everything.
 You can find jewellery, textiles, cosmetics, electronics and groceries… there’s even a section just for Barbie dolls!
-By the way, this four-storey shopping haven is open 24 hours for all your needs.
-Or head to Tekka Centre, an open-air shopping centre, and drop by the hawker centre to try some vegetarian Indian food.
+There’s probably a kitchen sink hiding somewhere too… Otherwise, head to Tekka Centre, an open-air shopping centre, and drop by the hawker centre to try some vegetarian Indian food.

-Eurasians are descendants of affluent European settlers who married Asians and make up less than 1% of the population.
+Eurasians are descendants of affluent European settlers who married Asians.
+They make up less than 1% of the population.

 You might have passed the Armenian Church along Hill Street before but not noticed it.
 This stately building is the oldest Christian church in Singapore.
-You’ll find a cluster of statues and tombstones in a corner of the Memorial Garden, including one of Agnes Joaquim: the horticulturalist who grew Vanda ‘Miss Joaquim’, otherwise known as Singapore’s national flower.
+You’ll find a cluster of statues and tombstones in a corner of the Memorial Garden, including one of Agnes Joaquim.
+She’s the horticulturist who grew Vanda ‘Miss Joaquim’, also known as Singapore’s national flower.

 Where: Armenian Church Singapore, 60 Hill Street, Singapore 179366

 Head to the Eurasian Heritage Centre to learn about the history of Eurasians in Singapore.
 Psst, learn the culture and lifestyles of Eurasians, and how European influence has shaped its culture today.